-A radiation badge is also called a dosimeter badge, which is a device that workers should wear daily if they work in facilities with high amounts of radiation.
-This is very common amongst x-ray technicians, healthcare workers, nuclear power plants, and much more.
+A radiation badge is also called a dosimeter badge, a device that workers wear daily if they work in facilities with high amounts of radiation.
+Wearing a radiation badge is very common amongst x-ray technicians, healthcare workers, nuclear power plants, and much more.

 Because of the importance of these badges, it’s vital to learn how to wear them to obtain optimal results.